 Safety, especially dog toy safety, is something I often ponder.
 My wild beasts are pretty hard on their toys!
 I hear and see a lot of folks doing the same, so I thought that I would share a few dog toy safety links that I find helpful, as well as some of our own experiences – good and bad – for your entertainment.

+As much as we all want to keep our pets safe, happy, and healthy, life is filled with potential risks.
 Ultimately, you have to make the decision as to what you feel is suitable for you and your pets.
 The most important message that I feel I can share is that any toy, no matter what it’s made of or where it’s sourced from, requires dog-by-dog consideration for suitability and supervision during play.
-I’m not an expert, just a fellow dog lover and pet parent, so if you looking for dog safety guidance, the following links have some good tips and other useful information about dog toy safety and risks:
+I’m not an expert, just a fellow dog lover and pet parent.
+If you looking for dog safety guidance, the following links have some good tips and other useful information about dog toy safety and risks:

 Safety first, furfriends!
 No matter what a toy is made of or how it’s made, most (arguably all) pet toys are meant for supervised interactive play.
 Playtime is always safer (and more fun!) with you involved.

 Our Personal Experiences with Dog Toys, Safety, and More

 Our two dogs are both big boys of the same breed and similar temperament, but they have different behaviours and therefore risks when it comes to selecting toys and interactive play.
 Fortunately, neither is into non-food eating.
 Ripping, however, is a totally different story.
 They LOVE stuffed toys, especially if they squeak, but they often kill them quickly.